gpedic/xrandr_profiler/README.md

 Use with **Python 3**.

+###Install
+Just create a symlink to xrprofiler.py in a location that is on your PATH.
+Example:

+`sudo ln -s /path/to/xrprofiler.py /usr/bin/xrprofiler`

 ###Automation
 If your graphics card driver supports sending out events when devices are hotplugged the profile switching can be automated by definig an udev rule or by using srandrd.